GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/js-code/javascript-in-extensions/index.md

 ```
 !!! warning

     Make sure never to use the `runtimeScene` given by the JS event when declaring a library because it is the scene at the declaration which is unlikely to be the same one when the code is called.
-Instead pass the caller `runtimeScene` as parameter.
+Instead, the caller should pass `runtimeScene` as parameter.

 ![](library-declaration-events.png)

-This action must be called before the 1st scene is loaded in the **onFirstSceneLoaded** events function.
-When behaviors use the library, it must also be called at the object creation in **onCreated** because instances in the scene editor are created before **onFirstSceneLoaded** is called.
+This action must be called before the first scene is loaded in the **onFirstSceneLoaded** events function.
+When a behavior uses the library, it must also be called at the object creation in **onCreated** because instances in the scene editor are created before **onFirstSceneLoaded** is called.

 ![](oncreate-events.png)